okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ### Submission support

-Getting your app integration in the OIN catalog involves two phases:

-* creating a functional integration
-* submitting it through the OIN publication process

-For each phase in the process, Okta has an associated support stream to assist you.

-* When you're constructing your Okta integration, you can post a question on the [Okta Developer Forum](https://devforum.okta.com/).

-* If you need help during the submission process, use the Get Support section on the My App Integrations page after you sign in to the [OIN Manager](https://oinmanager.okta.com).
+If you need help during the submission process, use the Get Support section on the My App Integrations page after you sign in to the [OIN Manager](https://oinmanager.okta.com).
 This section provides the following resources from the [Okta developer portal](https://developer.okta.com/):

 * OIN integration guides
 * Okta, OIDC, SAML, and SCIM concepts
 * A search tool to find articles in the Okta developer portal

 If you have questions or need additional support to publish your app integration, you can reach out to the Okta OIN team directly at <oin@okta.com>.

 >**Note:** All integrations in the OIN catalog are public.
 If you want to submit a request to create a private app integration for an application that uses SCIM 1.1 or Profile Sourcing, or for an application that uses a custom header expression for the Header Auth, then use the [SCIM App Integration Wizard](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-scim) to create your integration and submit your app through the [OIN Manager](https://oinmanager.okta.com).
 The Okta OIN team works with you to create an internal-only integration that isn't included in the OIN.